writing a cross-platform C++17 application

 Available from its GitHub repository, clone it into a folder

-which will be referred from now on as VCPKGDIR
+which will be referred from now on as VCPKGDIR and then build it according to the readme.

-Make sure the resulting executable from VCPKGDIR/vcpkg
+Make sure the resulting executable from VCPKGDIR/vcpkg is accessible through the system PATH

-environment variable (add the VCPKGDIR
+environment variable (add the VCPKGDIR directory to PATH).

-A necessary script is VCPKGDIR/scripts/buildsystems/vcpkg.cmake
+A necessary script is VCPKGDIR/scripts/buildsystems/vcpkg.cmake which contains definitions that

-help CMake
+help CMake locate vcpkg-managed libraries.

 Google Test